Tabla: Basic strokes

-Tabla Talas
+Tabla talas

 Tala defines the musical meter of a composition.
 It is characterized by groups of matras in a defined time cycle.
 Talas are composed of basic elements, bols.
 Matra defines the number of beats within a rhythm.
 Talas can be of 3 to 108 matras.
 They are played in repeated cycles.
-The starting beat of each cycle is known as Sum.
-This beat is often represented by a special symbol such as 'X'.
+The starting beat of each cycle is known as sum, and often represented by a special symbol such as 'X'.
 This is the most emphasized beat of the cycle.
-Other emphasized parts of the tala which are represented by Taali (clap), while Khali (empty) portions are played in a relaxed manner.
-They are represented by a 'O' in Vishnu Narayanan Bhatkhande notation.
-Tali is often marked by a numeral representing its beat measure.
-Separate sections or stanzas of a tala are called Vibhagas.
+Other emphasized parts of the tala are represented by taali (clap), often marked by a numeral representing its beat measure.
+Khali (empty) portions are played in a relaxed manner.
+They are represented by an 'O' in Vishnu Narayanan Bhatkhande notation.
+Separate sections or stanzas of a tala are called vibhagas.

-Three main types of tempos or layas are used in playing Tabla talas: 1) Slow (vilambit) or half speed, 2) Medium (madhya) or reference speed, and 3) Fast (drut) or double speed.
-Keeping these three tempos as reference, other variations of these tempos are also defined such as Aadi laya where bols are played at one and a half speed of medium tempo.
-Others such as Ati Ati drut laya stand for a very fast tempo.
+Three main types of tempos or layas are used in playing tabla talas: (1) slow (vilambit) or half speed, (2) medium (madhya) or reference speed, and (3) fast (drut) or double speed.
+Keeping these three tempos as a reference, other variations of these tempos are also defined, such as aadi laya, where bols are played at one and a half times the medium tempo.
+Another example is Ati Ati drut laya, which stands for a very fast tempo.
 Modern tabla players often use beats per minute measures as well.

 There are many talas in Hindustani music.
-Teental or Trital is one of the most popular tala played on Tabla.
-It has 16 beat measures or matras, and can be written down as 4 sections of 4 matras each.
+Teental (or Trital) is one of the most popular talas played on the tabla.
+It has 16-beat matras (measures), and can be written down as 4 sections of 4 matras each.
 Teental can be played at both slow and fast speeds.
-Other talas such as Dhamaar, Ek, Jhoomra and Chau talas are better suited for slow and medium tempos.
-While some flourish at faster speeds, such as Jhap or Rupak talas.
-Some of the popular Talas in Hindustani Classical music include:
+Other talas, such as Dhamaar, Ek, Jhoomra, and Chau, are better suited to slow and medium tempos.
+In contrast, some talas flourish at faster speeds, such as Jhap and Rupak.
+Some of the popular talas in Hindustani classical music include: